Polycarbohydrate/awesome-tor/README.md

 - [obsf2](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/trac/-/issues/10314) - Outdated and deprecated bridge type.
 Predecessor of obsf3.
 - [obsf3](https://support.torproject.org/glossary/obfs3/) - Outdated and deprecated bridge type.
 Predecessor of obsf4.
 - [obsf4](https://support.torproject.org/glossary/obfs4/) - A pluggable transport that makes Tor traffic look random and also prevents censors from finding bridges by Internet scanning.
 - [ScrambleSuit](https://github.com/NullHypothesis/scramblesuit) - Outdated and deprecated bridge type.
-ScrambleSuit is a pluggable transport protocol for obfsproxy.
+A pluggable transport protocol for obfsproxy.
 It is written in pure Python.
 - [Snowflake](https://snowflake.torproject.org/) - Making your internet activity appear as though you're using the internet for a regular video or voice call.
 - [Webtunnel](https://blog.torproject.org/introducing-webtunnel-evading-censorship-by-hiding-in-plain-sight/) - WebTunnel is a censorship-resistant pluggable transport designed to mimic encrypted web traffic (HTTPS) inspired by HTTPT.
 ## Manual